Do Endowment Plans Still Suit Your Saving Needs? Here’s What We Think.

 Unlike many life insurance policies, you don’t need to submit a medical exam to qualify for an endowment life insurance policy.

-Some endowment plans come with an insurance component which provides payout in the event of death or permanent disability to a policyholder.
+Some endowment plans come with an insurance component that provides a payout in the event of death or permanent disability to a policyholder.

 Guaranteed vs. Non-Guaranteed Returns